UMPS CARE: Blue Crew tickets

 The charity also helps bring youngsters to Major League Baseball games they might not otherwise get to see.
-With the support of the UMPS CARE charity, umpire Tom Hallion and his crew hosted children at Citizens Bank Park for a Philadelphia Phillies game.
 The "Blue Crew Tickets" program offers ballgame tickets to underprivileged youth and on-field presentation of souvenirs.
-More than 6,000 children have been recipients of the outreach, as of 2018.
-Tickets are made available through such partners as Big Brothers Big Sisters of America.
+More than 10,000 children have been recipients of the outreach.
+Among charity partners for this program have been Big Brothers Big Sisters, Boys & Girls Clubs of America, the Sunshine Kids Foundation, Ronald McDonald House and the Wounded Warrior Umpire Academy.
+Among veterans who have been saluted for their service by MLB Umpires through this program is Purple Heart recipient Eric Murray.

 All-Star Scholarships

-The umpires annually award a college scholarship to a high school senior who was adopted over the age of ten and who might otherwise not be able to afford tuition.
-A total of $30,000 in scholarships was provided in 2018.
+The umpires annually award college scholarships to children who were adopted over the age of 13 and who might otherwise not be able to afford tuition.
+Each recipient receives $10,000 per year.
+In addition, these students are paired with MLB Umpires and family members to provide ongoing mentorship to help ensure long-term success.